- ESCHER Arthur

 Our inclusion criteria encompass all articles in French, English, and German related to healthcare-related adverse events and automated screening, without any exclusion based on study type or patient age.

-Results
+Results will include:

 An initial search across various databases indicates a need to screen around 4,000 abstracts (prior to duplicate removal).
 Results will be presented at the conference.